Thdub/NSudo_Installer/README.md

 # Install
 1. Launch .bat as administrator.
 2. Browse to desired location, or paste an existing path - either in address bar or message box - then click "Select Folder" button.
+   - Note: You can edit "root_perm" value at top of script.
-   - Change value to 1 to allow root installation (like "C:\")
+     1. Allow root installation (like "C:\")
-   - Change value to 0 (default) to prohibit root installation.
+     0. Prohibit root installation. (default value)
 3. Select Options

 # NSudo Launcher Installer Options